 Cigarette Co.
 Ends Colombia Imports

-BOGOTA, Colombia (AP) _ Philip Morris announced Tuesday that it would stop importing Marlboro cigarettes to Colombia, citing tariffs it called arbitrarily high.
+BOGOTA, Colombia (AP) _ Philip Morris announced Tuesday that it would stop shipping Marlboro cigarettes to Colombia, citing tariffs it called arbitrarily high.

-The Colombian government, for its part, accused the tobacco giant of declaring a value for the popular cigarette brand five times lower than its price in the United States, the country of origin.
+The Colombian government, for its part, accused the tobacco giant of declaring a value for the popular cigarette brand one-fifth the value in the United States, the country of origin.

-In a news release, Philip Morris said it could not export cigarettes from the United States while they continue to be subject to tariffs ``based on inflated values″ that Colombia’s customs agency began imposing in 1996.
+In a news release, Philip Morris Latin America Sales Corporation Sucursal Colombia said it could not import cigarettes from the United States while they continue to be subject to tariffs ``based on inflated values″ that Colombia’s customs agency began imposing in 1996.

 The company said its decision would not affect other products it sells in this Andean nation.

-Philip Morris said it had won 6 percent of the Colombian market since it began importing Marlboro cigarettes in 1991.
+Philip Morris said it had won 6 percent of the Colombian market since it began selling Marlboro cigarettes in 1991.

 It claimed the tariffs set by the customs agency, or DIAN, were both illegal in Colombia and violated the GATT international trade agreement.